supersorbet/L2BundlerMachine-kurosu/README.md

 # L1-L2 Cross Chain Yield Aggregator

-A production-ready cross-chain yield aggregator system that bridges assets from Ethereum L1 to Ink L2, farms yield on Tydro & Velodrome pools, and bridges yield back to L1.
+A production-ready cross-chain yield aggregator system that bridges assets from Ethereum L1 to Ink L2, farms yield on Tydro pools, and bridges yield back to L1.

 ## 🏗️ Architecture